bruprod/pymongo_cache/README.md

 ## Supported cache backends
 - InMemoryCacheBackend: Stores the data in an in-memory cache
+- MongoDbCacheBackend: Stores the data in an own database for caching inside the MongoDB instance

 ## Requirements
 - pymongo must be installed